 By understanding these misconceptions about bike fitting, you can learn how to avoid things that could be hampering your progress as a cyclist.
 You'll also understand the process and science behind bicycle fitting and its value to you, regardless of your riding ability.

-"I only need a bike fit if my position is uncomfortable or if I have just purchased a new bike."
+Myth No. 1"I only need a bike fit if my position is uncomfortable or if I have just purchased a new bike."
 1 of 11

 It's important to understand that the term "bike fit" is used in many different contexts, as there are several different philosophies of fit and levels of fitting expertise.
 Some bike shops may advertise a "bike fit" but are only offering a few minor adjustments, or the person performing the fit was never professionally trained.